 9. Citronella Essential Oil for Flea Control in Home

 Citronella oil has been used traditionally as a natural flea repellent.
-It is a volatile oil derived from stem of the plant Cymbopogon nardus (Ceylon citronella) or Cymbopogon winteratus (Java type citronella) along with greenish blue lemon scented leaves.
+It is a volatile oil derived from the stem of the plant Cymbopogon nardus (Ceylon citronella) or Cymbopogon winteratus (Java type citronella) along with greenish blue lemon-scented leaves.
 It is a safe oil to be used not only for pets but also for human beings.
 Citronella oil effectively repels insects such as fleas and ticks, mosquitoes, black flies etc. You can mop your floors with a mixture of essential oils with citronella oil as one of the key ingredients.
 This will keep fleas away from your home.

 How to use citronella essential oil for flea control?